 - Sensitive molecular methods (RT-PCR ) found that the inoculated pigs all shed MERS-CoV RNA from day 1 after inoculation; 3 stopped shedding after day 7.
 3 of 5 direct contact pigs shed MERS-CoV RNA between day 3 and day 5.
-These pigs entered the infected pig’s pen at day 2-were they being infected by residual inoculum?
+These pigs entered the infected pig’s pen on day 2-were they being infected by residual inoculum?

 A sample of virus left on the bench for a week and a portion tested each day in cell culture and by RT-PCR would have been useful to assure us that infectious virus from the original inoculum wasn’t the only thing being detected in this study

-- Some viral RNA was detected in air samples collected between the two pens and from some wall/surface swabs – but infrequent and in very small amounts
+- Some viral RNA was detected in air samples collected between the two pens and from some wall/surface swabs – but infrequent and in very small amounts.

 So, the study concluded that infected pigs may transmit MERS-CoV but that if they do, it’s a pretty inefficient process.